In general I tend not to accuse in my blogs but on this occasion I don’t think anyone will mind if I am a bit judgmental.

 He gave his newlywed wife Eva Braun a cyanide tablet before putting a gun to himself and ending his life.

-On this 71st anniversary I am not going in depth into Hitler’s suicide because so much has already been documented about this and I don’t think I could bring any added value to this.
+On the anniversary I am not going in depth into Hitler’s suicide because so much has already been documented about this and I don’t think I could bring any added value to this.
 Instead I am going to focus on other less known people who were in the bunker on April 30 1945.

 Gertraud “Traudl” Junge (née Humps; 16 March 1920 – 10 February 2002) worked as Adolf Hitler’s last private secretary from December 1942 to April 1945.
 After typing out Hitler’s will, she remained in the Berlin Führerbunker until his death.
 Following her arrest and imprisonment in June 1945, both the Soviet and the American militaries interrogated her.
 Later, in post-war West Germany, she worked as a secretary.
 Junge remained in obscurity until her old age, when she decided to publish her memoirs, claiming ignorance of the Nazi atrocities during the war, but blaming herself for missing opportunities to investigate reports about them.
 To be honest I could not blame her,nowadays awful things happen too and with all the social media outlets they are reported instantly and people still don’t bother investigating them.